 Not a brilliant before and after picture – since the huge B & Q store is in the way!
-But one can compare this with the previous 1980’s picture to see what has happend to the wharf at this point
+But one can compare this with the previous 1980’s picture to see what has happened to the wharf at this point.
+Same chimney in both views!

 Burgess Park – Canal terminus